 Succeeding with claims for personal injury compensation isn’t always easy and although we take as much hassle out of the claims process as possible, some types of personal injury claim prove much harder to succeed with than others.
-One such type is public liability compensation claims, usually against the council after a fall or trip on a damaged section of pavement, curb or pothole.
+One such type is public liability compensation claims, often involving slip and trip accidents.
+Many of these claims are made against the local council after a fall or trip on a damaged section of pavement, curb or pothole.
 Although council liability can be a hard thing to prove, it can be done and below we’ll guide you through what to do after tripping and injuring yourself.

 Clearly, if your fall was your own fault, you can’t claim personal injury compensation.
 Therefore, the first question to ask yourself is: Was someone else responsible for the accident?
 If you can answer that with a yes, then you may well have a claim for tripping accident compensation, but must be able to prove two things: Firstly, that the hazard which caused the trip sticks up or goes down from surface level by more than 25mm (1 inch).
 Secondly, that the hazard has been in place for at least 6 months.

 Claiming personal injury compensation after a tripping accident isn’t easy due to precedents set by the courts, which has made defending such claims fairly easy for local authorities.
 This is because the courts have decided in previous judgements that the onus to succeed in such claims should rest on the claimant.
 The courts have found that to prove liability in tripping accident compensation claims, claimants must show that a local authority or landowner responsible for the site of their accident had known that a hazard was present before the client was injured.
 Furthermore, they must demonstrate that the local authority had reasonable time to inspect that area of pavement/highway and should have repaired the hazard and removed the risk of injury.